post page image

 Fast rates for prediction.
 Incomplete medical histories and large caseloads can lead to deadly human errors.
 However, AI technology is not affected by these variables and can identify patterns and trends in patient data that may not be immediately apparent to human clinicians.
 This can help healthcare professionals to make more accurate diagnoses, predict clinical outcomes, and tailor treatment plans to individual patients.

 Workload demands.
 The critical care environment causes above-average burnout rates among ICU clinicians due to the stressful, demanding, and complex nature of their work.
 Burnout puts clinicians at risk of making medical errors, with nearly half of the workforce exhibiting symptoms.
 When surveyed, up to 45% of critical care physicians and 71% of pediatric critical care physicians suffer severe burnout, while 86% of critical care nurses experience at least one symptom of burnout.
 The cost of physician burnout alone is over $4.6 billion per year.
-To help alleviate these symptoms, critical care clinicians can use AI technology to manage demands being placed on them and improve their performance when caring for complex and high acuity patients.
+To help alleviate these symptoms, critical care clinicians can use AI technology to manage demands being placed on them and improve their performance when caring for complex and high-acuity patients.

 Optimizing patient care.
 The application of data science and AI techniques can improve the delivery of hospital care by utilizing complex data.
 A small controlled trial of 142 patients demonstrated that incorporation of AI technology into existing EHR-based sepsis identification systems was associated with decreased hospital length of stay and mortality reductions.